hydrodynamicstability/statquotes/README.md

 ## Robust and resistant statistics

-- "The problem with it was and is that robustness is not a method, nor a collection of methods (although it is often misrepresented as such), but a concept stretching acrodss methods, and calling for judgment more often than for theorems, proofs or algorithms, at least once the initial hurdles have been taken.
+- "The problem with it was and is that robustness is not a method, nor a collection of methods (although it is often misrepresented as such), but a concept stretching across methods, and calling for judgment more often than for theorems, proofs or algorithms, at least once the initial hurdles have been taken.
 Judgment is required, for example, for the choice of models, tuning constants and breakdown levels.
 Bootstrap had a faster initial rise, because it was falsely believed to be an algorithm that could be used in the absence of judgment, but now it is in the same slow boat.
 I believe the reason is that judgment calls for thinking, and to think is difficult."

   - Peter J. Huber (1997)

   - Speculations on the path of statistics.
 In *The Practice of Data Analysis:  Essays in Honor of John W. Tukey*, ed. by D. R. Brillinger, L. T. Fernholz, and S. Morgenthaler.
 Princeton University Press, pp. 26-45.

+- "Robustness is more than a bag of procedures.
+It should be regarded as a state of mind:  a statistician should keep in mind that *all* aspects of a data analytic setup (experimental design, data collection, models, procedures) must be handled in such a way that minor deviations from the assumptions cannot have large effects on the results (a robustness problem), and that major deivations can be discovered (a diagnostic problem(.
+Only a small part of this can be captured by theorems and proofs, or by canned computer procedures."

+  - Peter J. Huber (2011)

+  - *Data Analysis:  What Can Be Learned from the Past 50 Years*.
+Wiley.

 ## Statistical inferences